Juvar1/RFPowerMeter/README.md

 ## Development stage

 One prototype has been ordered so far with double sided printed circuit board and with through hole components.
-UNTESTED at this point.
-Work is in progress.
 It is designed with KiCad.
+Tested and working.

 ## Advantages